Reser Stadium: Expansion and upgrades

 "Phase Two" of the Raising Reser project was completed between the 2006 and 2007 football seasons; it enclosed the horseshoe in the southeast end zone with continuous seating in the corners.
 This addition raised total seating capacity to 45,674 and included the 150 × 30 ft ProStar Digital VideoPlus Display screen.

 During the planned Phase Three, the upper level will extend through the southwest grandstand.

 The north end zone is also home to the Valley Football Center, which houses a large weight room, offices and meeting facilities, reserved primarily for coaches and administrators within the football program.
 In December 2014, Victory Through Valley, an expansion to the stadium and Valley Football Center was announced as part of $42 million in upgrades.
 The renovations were scheduled to begin in Fall 2015 and were completed by the beginning of the 2016 football season.
 Victory Through Valley upgrades included a new auditorium, coaches offices, team room, locker room, rehab facilities, and hall of fame.
 The new additions and upgrades have helped with recruiting, competitiveness, and functionality.

 On February 4, 2021, renovations for the outdated 16,956-seat southwest grandstand were revealed to the public.
-Construction began on December 1st, 2021, and will be completed in time for the 2023 football season.
-Although the renovation will lower Reser Stadium's total capacity to between 34,000 and 39,000, the new grandstand will be larger in size than its predecessor.
-The grandstand is taller than the old southwest side, allowing seats to be much closer to the field.
-This design feature will result in a much louder Reser Stadium, despite the reduced capacity.
-The design of the top deck allows for future seating expansions.
-The renovation will also bring the completion of a full concourse to Reser Stadium, allowing fans to walk the entirety around the field uninterrupted.
-A planned walkway called "Beaver Street," which will feature unique concessions as well as other amenities, will be the heart of this concourse.
-Other things included in this renovation project include, replacing the current, crowded, small and old pressbox on the west side grandstand, increase in restrooms and concession areas, repurposing underutilized east side club seating, creating more loge boxes, premium spaces and suites, an improvement to the scoreboard, relocating the visitor's locker room (It currently resides in the basement of adjacent Gill Coliseum) and creating spaces via a public/private partnership that will allow for year-round use of the stadium.
-And not exactly a part of Reser Stadium, but still on the property, they will be building a Wellness Care Facility on the Southeast side of the stadium, for students, faculty, staff, and community members.
-And on the new west side grandstand they will be building a Student Welcome Center.
+Construction began on December 1, 2021, and will be completed in time for the 2023 football season.
+Although the renovation ultimately lowered Reser Stadium's total capacity to 35,548, the new grandstand is larger in size than its predecessor.